-It feels nice typing something positive again on a Monday morning.
+It feels nice typing something positive again after a Fulham fixture.

 Nobody thought playing a somewhat rejuvenated Newcastle at home was going to be easy but our easy-on-the-eye football of recent weeks had not produced the results it should have making this a must-win game, something that sounds crazy in early November (especially given the desperation which characterised last season).
 The congested nature of this league – which matches the M40 in the rush hour – means that, somewhat unbelievably, our victory has vaulted us from second bottom to the top half of the table.